Devorein/Devorein/README.md

 - 🌱 I’m currently learning ...
 MongoDB, React, Typescript, Dart and Sass from top to bottom without any gaps
 - 👯 I’m looking to collaborate on ...
 Any ambitious MERN/G/T Project
 - 💬 Ask me about ...Web Development, Fitness, UFC, Solo levelling
-- ⚡ Fun fact: ...My actual name is Safwan Shaheer, but I like the name Devon Reid, you can call be whichever one you want.
+- ⚡ Fun fact: ...I go by the psuedonym Devon Reid on most of my other profiles.

 <h2 align="center">Detail of my current knowledge</h2>